 Never let a child stand or kneel on any seat and do not allow a child in the cargo areas while the vehicle is moving.
+The child could be seriously injured or killed in an accident.

 Pregnant women

 NISSAN recommends that pregnant women use seat belts.
 Contact your doctor for specific recommendations.
 The lap belt should be worn snug and positioned as low as possible around the hips, not the waist.